Last updated on May 23rd, 2023

 - Gradually add the flour, stirring until the vegetables are coated and there are no large clumps.
 Cook for three minutes, stirring constantly to prevent the flour from burning.

 - Add the chicken broth.
-Bring to a boil, then reduce heat to a simmer and cook until mixture begins to thicken, about 12 minutes.
+Bring the chowder to a boil, then reduce the heat to a simmer and cook until the mixture begins to thicken, about 12 minutes.

-- Stir in whole milk, wild rice and cooked sausage.
-Cook until mixture thickens again, about 5-10 minutes.
+- Stir in the whole milk, rice and cooked sausage.
+Cook until the mixture thickens again, about 5-10 minutes.